...

 Can we do oil massage daily?

-Additionally, using lighter oils like jojoba or almond oil may be more suitable for daily use, while heavier oils like coconut or olive oil may be better suited for occasional use or specific concerns.
+Additionally, using lighter oils like jojoba or grapeseed oil may be more suitable for daily use, while heavier oils like coconut or olive oil may be better suited for occasional use or specific concerns.
+Here are general recommendations:

 Always patch test new oils and listen to your body’s response to determine the best routine for you.